-The purpose of the instrument is to determine a new Reporting Standard LRS 310.0 Statement of profit or loss and other comprehensive income.
-This Reporting Standard sets out the requirements for the provision of information to APRA in relation to a life company's profit or loss and other comprehensive income.
+The purpose of the instrument is to determine a new Reporting Standard LRS 311.0 Statement of profit or loss and other comprehensive income by Product Group.
+This Reporting Standard sets out the requirements for the provision of information to APRA in relation to a life insurer's profit or loss and other comprehensive income.